rismm/tp/docs/DeveloperGuide.md

 The following is a class diagram of the ReportCommand and its relevant dependencies<br>
 ![ReportCommandClass](uml-diagrams/ReportCommandClass.png)

-The `ReportCommand` class implements the `Command` interface and is responsible for printing out a report to the output.
+The `ReportCommand` class implements the `Command` interface and is responsible for printing a report to the output.
 A ReportCommand instance is created by the `parseReportCommand` method called by Parser, which parses the user input to determine how the report should be printed out.

 #### Dependencies